kimdoh/id_proto/README.md

 ## Welcome to Prototyping Interactions

-This site will serve as the course reference for the Institute of Design's
+This site will serve as the course reference for the Institute of Design's Prototyping Interactions course.
+Use these as notes in class, and outside of class for review.

-### Markdown
+### Standing Up a Server

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for